steve3535/gitlab-university/day-1/0-prereqs-and-setup.md

    - Select "New repository"
    - Repository name: "git-training" (or any name you prefer)
    - Make sure "Public" is selected
+   - Select "Add README file"
    - Click "Create repository"
-   - Once created, click "Create codespace" on the repository page
+   - Once created, click "Create codespace" on the repository page or on the *Code* button then from the *Codespaces* tab
    - Your browser-based VS Code environment will open automatically

    ![createrepocdsp](./images/create-repo-and-codespace-1.png)